Skip to Content

 Fun kids Halloween party game: Eyeball surprise!
 Freeze glow-in-the-dark eyeball bouncy balls in baking soda and water, then spoon on vinegar to reveal.

-Be sure to pin this Halloween science activity and kids Halloween party game
+Be sure to pin my Halloween science activity and kids Halloween party game

 Fun kids Halloween party game: Eyeball surprise!
 Freeze glow-in-the-dark eyeball bouncy balls in baking soda and water, then spoon on vinegar to reveal. #halloween #halloweenparty